Hague School

-The Hague School (Haagse School) is a group of artists who lived and worked in The Hague between 1860 and 1890.
+The Hague School (Haagse School) is a group of artists, who lived and worked in The Hague between 1860 and 1890.
 Their work was heavily influenced by the realist painters of the French Barbizon school.
-The painters of the Hague school generally made use of relatively somber colors, which is why the Hague School is sometimes called the Gray School.
+The painters of the Hague School generally made use of relatively sombre colours, which is why the Hague School is sometimes called the Grey School.